 3. To avoid annoying pop-up reminders or any potential long-term issues with Bitdefender's functionality, make a Bitdefender account (the window for doing this will appear automatically after installation).
 It's as simple as providing your name, email and creating a password.
 From there, Bitdefender will operate autonomously and let you go about your internet activities in peace, protecting you all the while.

-Step 5: Set Up Windows Hello Fingerprint or Face Logins
+Set up Windows Hello Fingerprint or face logins

 1. Navigate to Settings.